Skip to main content

 Clinical Pathway:

-Additional tools associated with this pathway:
+Additional tools associated with this Clinical/ERAS Pathway:

 • Brief Resolved Unexplained Event (BRUE) handout located in depart patient education (available in English and Spanish)